Compound Interest.

 Time + interest = wealth

 Enter your principal, rate, and monthly contributions.
-Watch a 30-year growth curve show contributions versus interest earned, and learn what the numbers actually mean.
+Watch a 30-year growth curve show contributions versus interest earned — and learn what the numbers actually mean.

 No signups.
 No email capture.
 Just the math.

-Green seedlings sprouting from soil — the visual metaphor for compound growth
+A green seedling pushing up through dark soil — the visual metaphor for compound growth

 Compound Interest Calculator